 - Similar price to the Canon EOS R6

 The Sony A7 IV went on sale in December 2021 for $2,499 / £2,400 / AU$$4,299.
-Early stock levels were quite low, though, and at the time of writing it's difficult to find stock in certain territories like the UK.
+Early stock levels were quite low, but at the time of writing those issues have now eased and the camera is widely available.

 This premium may lead many photographers and videographers to think twice before hitting the 'buy' button, particularly as lower-powered but impressive alternatives like the Nikon Z5 are less than half the price.